weiran0129/vLLM-MoE-Logger/README.md

 ```
 'moe_routes.jsonl' (default layer 0) / 'moe_layer12.jsonl' (Other layers) record the per-token expert routing decisions for a single MoE layer, where the first line is a meta header that stores run configuration (model ID, vLLM/torch versions, device, seed, MoE layer , and the router’s top-k), every subsequent line is a route record for one generated token at that layer

+### Plot expert histogram
-Plot expert histogram, visualizing where the router sends work inside the MoE layer.
+Visualizing where the router sends work inside the MoE layer.
 ```bash
 python plot_expert_hist.py
 # e.g. output: expert_hist_layer12.png